-In the 2008 elections, a voter may cast an absentee ballot if he or she:
+In the 2010 elections, a voter may cast an absentee ballot if he or she:

-- WILL BE ABSENT FROM THE COUNTY on election day; - IS ILL OR HAS A PHYSICAL DISABILITY that prevents a trip to the polling place; - IS A REGISTERED ALABAMA VOTER LIVING OUTSIDE THE COUNTY, such as a member of the armed forces, a U.S. citizen residing overseas, a college student, or a spouse or child of such a person; - IS AN APPOINTED ELECTION OFFICER OR POLL WATCHER at a polling place other than his or her regular polling place; or - WORKS A REQUIRED SHIFT, 10-HOURS OR MORE, that coincides with polling hours. - BUSINESS/MEDICAL EMERGENCY VOTING applications can be made after the absentee deadline but no later than 5 PM on the day before the election, if the voter: - is required by an employer due to unforeseen circumstances to be out of the county on election day; or - has a medical emergency requiring treatment from a licensed physician.
+- WILL BE ABSENT FROM THE COUNTY on election day; - IS ILL OR HAS A PHYSICAL INFIRMITY that prevents a trip to the polling place; - IS A REGISTERED ALABAMA VOTER LIVING OUTSIDE THE COUNTY including but not limitied to, members of the armed forces or a U.S. citizen residing overseas (or a spouse or dependent of such a person) or students at an educational institution located outside their county of residence; - IS AN APPOINTED ELECTION OFFICER OR POLL WATCHER at a polling place other than his or her regular polling place; or - WORKS A REQUIRED SHIFT WHICH HAS AT LEAST 10 HOURS that coincide with polling hours. - BUSINESS/MEDICAL EMERGENCY VOTING applications can be made after the absentee deadline but no later than 5 PM on the day before the election, if the voter: - is required by an employer due to unforeseen circumstances to be out of the county on an emergency business trip on election day; or - has a medical emergency requiring treatment from a licensed physician within 5 days of an election.